[Remembering the anniversary of her death 20 Jan 2012; first published 31 Dec 2011 in the Broad Street Review and reprinted with permission.]

 It would all be tsunamied by “Rock Around the Clock” and its kin, which packed energy but little else.

 Black singers sang white, white sang black.
 Everyone was trying to figure out who they were, all in the name of opening new markets.
 The music business was on the cusp of becoming an industry.
 The British Invasion was about to power-wash the American asphalt, and folkies and ex-jazzers would fan out into a new American pop landscape.

-Etta James’s “At Last” might have been a last gasp by a disappearing remnant that wanted hits to be classic songs.
-But they didn’t overreach.
+Etta James’s “At Last” might have been the last gasp of a disappearing remnant who wanted hits to be classic songs.
+But they didn’t overreach here.
 “At Last” is a haymaker, so much better than the original.
-It’s not a deconstruction, re-imagining, or referencing of the old song.
-James and the producers grabbed and dragged it across 20 years and made that song the way it should have been made in the first place.
+It’s not a deconstruction, a re-imagining, or a referencing of the old song.
+James and the producers grabbed it and dragged it across 20 years and made that song the way it should have been made in the first place.